Video Capability for Google's Gemini 2.5

 The model can translate text from one language to another and give a good translation.
 I tested the recent official statement from Thai officials about an earthquake in Bangkok, and the latest news from a Marathi news channel.
 The model was correctly able to translate and output the news synopsis in the language of your choice.

-5. Cricket Fans?
+5. Cricket Analysis

 Now this blew my mind - video webinars are generated by slide decks and a person talking about the slides.
 Can we reverse the process?
 Given a video, can we ask AI to output the slide deck?
 Google Gemini 2.5 outputted 41 slides for a Stanford webinar!